aosabook/500lines/pedometer/chapter.md

 When working with coordinates, you won't get very far before being introduced to the **dot product**, one of the fundamental tools used in comparing the magnitude and direction of x, y, z coordinates.

 The dot product will take us from 3-dimensional space to 1-dimensional space, returning a single time series.
-We'll jump right in with an example.
+Taking the dot product of user acceleration and gravitational acceleration at time *t* will give us the portion of user acceleration in the direction of gravity at that time.

 ![](chapter-figures/dot-product-explanation.png)\

-Taking the dot product of user acceleration and gravitational acceleration at time *t* will give us the portion of user acceleration in the direction of gravity at that time.
 When we do this for every *t* in our time series, we'll get a single time series representing user acceleration in the direction of gravity.
 Exactly what we need!
 We'll arbitrarily call this new time series $a(t)$, because, well, every important time series deserves a name.

 ### Implementing the Dot Product
 We can implement the dot product for our earlier example using the formula